Ford Falcon (XE): Market and reception

 The XE Falcon / ZK Fairlane / FD LTD range of cars combined to become the first automobiles to receive a prestigious Australian Design Award.

-As the fuel crisis eased, Australians moved away from the smaller Holden Commodore back to the traditional full-size Falcon.
+As the fuel crisis eased, Australians moved away from the smaller Holden Commodore and four-cylinder medium-sized cars back to the traditional full-size Falcon.
 In 1982, for the first time in more than a decade, the Falcon eclipsed its Holden rival in terms of annual sales, and remained Australia's number one selling car until 1988.

 Production totalled 193,890 units prior to the replacement of the XE by the XF Falcon in October 1984.

 Motorsport

 Dick Johnson won the 1984 Australian Touring Car Championship behind the wheel of a Group C specification 351 cuin XE Falcon sedan, commonly known as "Greens Tuf" (due to the cars green paint and the name of one of the steel products from the main sponsor – Palmer Tube Mills).
 This final evolution of Greens Tuf was rated at 480 hp and was retired at the end of 1984 when the Group C-era ended.
 It is now part of the David Bowden collection.

 Sydney based driver Steve Masterton also used an XE Falcon to win the Amaroo Park based AMSCAR Series in 1984.